The-Hawk-Eye/fun-with-algorithms/README.md

 # Fun with Algorithms

-this repo contains C++ implementation of some algorithms and data structures
+This repository contains correctness and complexity proofs of some interesting algorithms and data structures that are thaught in advanced level university courses.
-corectness and complexity bound proofs are provided
+Most of the material is adapted from the courses <i>MIT 6.851: Advanced Data Structures</i> and <i>Stanford CS166: Data Structures</i>.